 The gently humorous and at-times-poignant narrative is wonderfully woven throughout with apt musical selections that run the gamut from traditional Broadway, classical and opera, to works by contemporary composers.

 Starring in the show that she also conceived and wrote has been a multiyear project for Kate Tombaugh whose real life experiences provide the framework of “It Just Takes One.”
 In addition to opera, Kate also sings musical theater, oratorio, and the premieres of new works and her show highlights her versatility and ranging skills.
 Kate’s background in dance and theater is put to good use every time she steps onstage.

-If you would like to help bring It Just Takes One to your town in the Midwest, please email Kate directly at: email@example.com for further details.
+If you would like to help bring It Just Takes One to your area, please email Kate directly at: email@example.com for further details.

 Upcoming Performances of “It Just Takes One”

 Streator, Illinois, hosted by Poco a Poco Summer Music Fest